bestpractical/app-wsgetmail/README.md

 Once your configuration is stable, you can configure wsgetmail to run periodically through cron or a systemd service on a timer.

+# ERRORS AND DIAGNOSTIC MESSAGES

+wsgetmail sends warning, error, and debug messages to STDERR, while purely informational messages are sent to STDOUT.
+Operators may want to capture both output streams as a merged stream for diagnostic purposes.
+For example:

+    wsgetmail --debug --dry-run --config=wsgetmail.json > wsgetmail.debug 2>&1

+When the mail processing command exits with an error (non-zero) status the action\_on\_fetched is not performed on that message so that it will be processed on the next run.

+Full output of the processing command is produced with `--debug`.

 # LIMITATIONS